GoogleCloudPlatform/training-data-analyst/courses/machine_learning/deepdive2/_instructors/README.md

 fi

 ## Create GCS bucket if it doesn't exist already...
-# TODO: Flag "-d" is not supported in "gcloud storage ls".
-Manual review required.
 exists=$(gcloud storage ls | grep -w gs://${PROJECT}/)

 if [ -n "$exists" ]; then